Social media timelines overflow with perfectly staged ads, and influencers raving about the latest sponsored product.

 “Small business needs to grow is scalability and optimisation.
 Large corporations have executive teams focusing on these key areas, and they have hundreds of staff working on them every day.” - Jonathan Kidd, Co-founder at Boombirds.

 Email marketing platforms help to automate email campaigns, newsletters, and personalized outreach based on customer behaviour.
 Use chatbots to answer frequently asked questions, provide basic support, and route complex issues to human representatives.
-A self-service knowledge base with articles, FAQs, and tutorials empowers customers to find solutions independently.

-Analyze your competition indepthly.
+Analyze your competition in-depth.

 Analyzing your competition is an important step for any small business to gain a strategic edge.
 Direct competitors are businesses that offer similar products or services to your target audience in your local area or niche market.
-Indirect competitors may offer different products or services but can still satisfy some of your target customers' needs.

 Start by brainstorming a list of both direct and indirect competitors in new markets.
 Research online directories, industry publications, and local listings to compile a comprehensive list.
-Once you have your competitor list, delve deeper to understand their products and services, marketing strategies, customer reviews, website and social media presence.

 Several online tools such as social media listening tools and SEO analysis tools can help you gather valuable competitor data.
-Conduct a SWOT analysis for your business and your competitors.
-SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.

 “The first step is to choose a group of high-potential buyers aka the target market.
 From that group’s perspective, define the highest possible level of expectations from a quality, service, price, and other metrics standpoint.
 Identify possible competitors who might be serving that target market.” - Benny StaRomana, Business Strategist.